Cornelius Labeo: Apollo and Iao

 Whom even I do not know, yet revere according to tradition.

 Apollo says that the supreme God is superior to him, ineffable and unknowable.
 Labeo also reports that an interpretation was sought for the Orphic verse "Zeus is One, Hades is One, Helios is One, Dionysus is One."
 According to Macrobius:

 The authority of this line rests on an oracle of Clarian Apollo, in which another name for the Sun, too, is added, who is given among other names, in the same holy lines, that of Iao.
 For the Clarian Apollo, upon being asked which of the gods was meant by Iao, spoke as follows: "Initiates must hold their secrets—yet know!
-Iao is Hades in the winter, Zeus in spring, Helios in summer, and Iao in autumn."
+Iao is Hades in the winter, Zeus in spring, Helios in summer, and Dionysus in autumn."
 The force of this oracular saying, and the interpretation of the divinity and the name, whereby Father Liber and Sol are meant by Iao, Cornelius Labeo treats in his book titled On the Oracle of the Clarian Apollo.